-- o (2) External service provider led

 - o (3) Led by an external investment manager, real assets third-party operator and/or external property manager

 - (2) Primary focus of stewardship activity

 - ☑ (1) Environmental factors

-- ☑ (2) Social factors
+- $\ \square$ (2) Social factors

-- ☑ (3) Governance factors

-(3) Asset class(es) ☑ (1) Listed equity ☐ (2) Fixed income ☑ (3) Private equity ☐ (4) Real estate ☐ (5) Infrastructure ☐ (6) Hedge funds ☐ (7) Forestry ☐ (8) Farmland ☐ (9) Other (4) Description of the activity and what was achieved.
-For collaborative activities, provide detail on your individual contribution.
-We have developed an ESG Assessment Framework to engage with our partner companies and digitally track and monitor partner companies' progress on ESG related KPIs, reflecting their maturity and performance.
-Regular monitoring of these KPIs would enable us to inform our partner companies on areas where they need to take measures for risk mitigation and where there is potential to enhance their ESG performance.
-(D) Example 4: Title of stewardship activity: Support in Materiality assessment, ESG policy development and review of other ESG linked policies (1) Led by (2) External service provider led (3) Led by an external investment manager, real assets third-party operator and/or external property manager (2) Primary focus of stewardship activity (1) Environmental factors (2) Social factors (3) Governance factors (3) Asset class(es) (1) Listed equity (2) Fixed income (3) Private equity (4) Real estate (5) Infrastructure (6) Hedge funds (7) Forestry (8) Farmland (9) Other (4) Description of the activity and what was achieved.
-For collaborative activities, provide detail on your individual contribution.
-For all investment with influence we, encourage our partner companies to carry out materiality analysis.
-Materiality assessment is followed by development of ESG policy, Climate Policy and other ESG linked Policies.
-We also help in identifying a suitable third party (consultants) for carrying out this exercise.
-Further we also extend support to all our partner companies for reviewing their ESG and other ESG linked policies, if required.
-(E) Example 5:
+☐ (3) Governance factors (3) Asset class(es) ☑ (1) Listed equity ☐ (2) Fixed income ☑ (3) Private equity ☐ (4) Real estate ☐ (5) Infrastructure ☐ (6) Hedge funds ☐ (7) Forestry ☐ (8) Farmland ☐ (9) Other (4) Description of the activity and what was achieved.
+For collaborative activities, provide detail on your individual contribution To build climate resilience in our portfolio, we developed a Climate Risk Assessment Tool.
+Climate Risk Assessment was carried out to assess climate risks and opportunities across our existing portfolio and we also developed a roadmap (based on TCFD recommendations).
+(C) Example 3: Title of stewardship activity: ESG Assessment Framework (1) Led by companies' progress on ESG related KPIs, reflecting their maturity and performance.
+Regular monitoring of these KPIs would enable up to inform our partner companies on areas where they need to take measures for risk mitigation and where there is potential to enhance their ESG performance.
+(D) Example 4: Title of stewardship activity: Support in Materiality assessment, ESG policy development and review of other ESG linked policies (1) Led by